liuminzhao/job_slides/index.md

 ## Real Data Analysis: Tours

-- a recent weight management study (<a href="">Perri et al. 2008</a>)
+- A recent weight management study (<a href="">Perri et al. 2008</a>)
-- Was designed to test whether a lifestyle modification program could effectively help people to manage their weights in the long term
+- Designed to test whether a lifestyle modification program could effectively help people to manage their weights in the long term
 - We are interested in the effects of **age** and **race**
 - The age of the subjects ranged from 50 to 75